CircumSpector/DS4Windows/README.md

 - ⚠️ Might crash your system (BSOD)!
 - ⚠️ May or may not launch/work/crash!
 - ⚠️ Use at your own risk!
-- ⚠️ May damage/corrupt your existing v3.x (or older) installation!
 - ⚠️ No support provided whatsoever!

 ## About this fork